The Importance of Graphic Design for Music

 Or another way to describe what a designer creates for the musician is a brand for their music.
 Not a brand in a corporate sense, but in terms of defining a visual identity, the principal is the same.
 That "brand" defines that album and marks it in time and can be adapted for any related collateral from merchandise to marketing tied directly to that album and its associated tour.
 Some of the albums I've listed above don't even feature the artist name on the front cover, proving the power of the identity that's created by the album packaging.

 In short, the designer creates something that transcends mere packaging.
-They create a visual representation your music - not all of your music, just a snapshot in time, but a snap shot that last forever.
+They create a visual representation of your music - not all of your music, just a snapshot in time, but a snapshot that lasts forever.